abdul-basit-ai/RESUME_Abdul_Basit/docs/index.md

 - Implemented CycleGAN for unpaired image-to-image translation, demonstrating the ability to transfer styles between image domains.

+### AI Based Plant Monitoring System For Identification of Diseases Using Cable Driven Parallel Robot - Funded by IGNITE
+NGIRI
+- Extracted and pre-processed the dataset of various plant diseases.
+- Studied and Implemented 5 different CNN Architectures including (ResNet50, VGG16, VGG19, MobileNet V1 and V2)
+- Did comparitive analysis and deployed these models on oue end device (Raspberry Pi) for real time detection using TF-lite.
+- Integrated our AI system on the end-effector of our robot and upgraded the robot control's from fixed point to operatable using Xbox-Joyystick using python's library.

 ## EDUCATION

 ### M2 Machine Vision and Artificial Intelligence (MMVAI)